wagner-wutzke/microservices/README.md

 ## Building the containers with the Docker Maven Plugin
 In order to build the Docker image, the Docker Machine must be running and connected to the Docker Host.
 I installed [Docker Toolbox][toolbox] in my Windows 10 machine.
+It installs a VirtualBox, configures it entirely with a Docker Hub image in it, and installs the Docker Machine.

 The Docker Maven Plugin makes ones life easier, when changes in the service implementation are made constantly and re-build the docker image has to be done several times.